sinaziaee/stock_prediction/README.md

-Still under coding ... :).
+Still under construction.
+I just need some freetime :)
 # Stock Prediction

 The aim of this project is to investigate the performance of Machine Learning and especially Natural Language Processing in predicting the stock market direction.